 Here’s our guide to the basics of your home’s bathroom system so you’re not backed up, either.
 Contact us for help with basic plumbing maintenance!

 Your home’s water supply and drainage subsystems are mutually exclusive, meaning they are two distinct systems without any overlap.
 Fixtures that dispense fresh water (i.e. toilets, sinks, tubs and faucets) form bridges between the systems to keep them separated.
 The main job of your plumbing is to take wastewater away from these fixtures and out of your home.
+Need assistance with a pumping repair issue or a bathroom faucet installation project?
+Call a professional plumber at Stephens Plumbing by phone at (630) 968-0783 or book an appointment online.

 Your bathroom’s water supply comes into your home by way of a private well or pipe attached to a city’s main line.
 Your water line is the break between your plumbing lines and the city’s.
 When water enters your home, the bathroom water pipes branch off the main line into two: cold water pipes go directly to your bathroom fixtures, and hot water pipes pass onto your water heater.
 Hot water is then channelled back to the bathroom beside the cold water pipes.
 Wastewater, on the other hand, leaves the house through downward-facing pipes that pull waste out of the house and into a sewer line that takes it to a treatment facility or tank.